 These are not hard to make – each step is simple, but there are a lot of steps.
 Read through the directions first to acquaint yourself with each step.
 Now that I have made two – I could whip one up in short order.

 Supplies Needed:Roller shade cut to size Roller shade brackets Roller Shade hem grip Fabric – For length, you will need enough to cover the shade when it is rolled down to the window sill, plus add 18 inches.
 For width – width measurement of shade, plus at least 1-inch extra so you can turn back 1/2 -inch of fabric onto the back on each side of the shade.
 (If using a printed fabric – make sure you center the pattern on the shade before cutting it).
-Spray glue, hot glue and glue gun, and glue stick.
+Spray glue, hot glue and glue gun or fabric glue, and glue stick.
 T-square or yardstick Pencil Scissors Optional: Pliers if you need to reverse the brackets

 Here is a set of outside mounted hardware.
 Reverse hardware is made by a few companies, but I could not find it, so I tweaked the traditional hardware.